robdevops/finbot/README.md

 Without persistent storage, it is recommended to leave `past_days=0` to avoid duplicate trade notifications.
 The cron that triggers the report must do so exactly once per day, after market close.

 With persistent storage, it is recommended to set `past_days=30`.
 This is useful if Sharesight imports trades with past dates for any reason.
-Note that the initial run will send all historical trades for the configured period.
+Note that the initial run will notify on all historical trades for the `past_days` period.
 It is recommended to set the cron frequency to every 20 minutes.

 ```
 past_days = 30